nualagr/dargan-health-foods/README.md

 <br>

-4. Under the heading Clone select 'HTTPS'
+4. Under the heading Clone select 'HTTPS'.

 5. Click the image of a clipboard to the right of the URL in order to copy the address.